Dominik48N/url-shorter/README.md

 * `POSTGRES_USERNAME` The username for the PostgreSQL database authentication
 * `POSTGRES_PASSWORD` The password for the PostgreSQL database authentication
 * `POSTGRES_DATABASE` The database name where the URLs are stored.
+* `FALLBACK_URL` If no short URL is found, the user will be redirected to the website specified here.
+  * If this environment variable is not set or is empty, you will not be redirected to a website, but only receive a message that no URL was found.